junesirius/junesirius.github.io/_posts/Supernatural/2025-09-18-SPN-Cas-birthday.md

 Cas raises his head from the pillow mountain an inch, tilting his head.
 "I thought you were having a nightmare when I woke you up."

 "Yeah, that too," Dean's eyes follow the move.
 "It started okay -- actually pretty nice, you, me, Jody, Claire.
 Claire threw you a birthday party, there's cake and everything.
 But then it just turned bad."
 His voice falls quieter, before he forces a shallow chuckle.
 "You know what, I must be subconsciously stressed out about your birthday or something.
 Got something to prepare, you know -- it's your big day.
-Don't let my stupid dream ruin your happy day -- haven't happened for years..."
+Don't let my stupid dream ruin your happy day -- hasn't happened for years..."

 Cas's fingers trace his jawline gently.
 "Dean," he starts slowly.
 Dean abruptly stops his babbling, glancing up at him, his eyes running right into Cas's gaze.